Evaluation-Aware Reinforcement Learning: Experiments and Results

-\textbf{Assessment environment design:} We choose the assessment environment to have the same state and action spaces and same transition and reward dynamics as the deployment environment.
-We choose $\gamma_{ae} = 1$ and select the start states for the assessment environment by sampling 5 states from rollouts of a base RL policy trained using standard A2C.
-Further, we fix the horizon length for the assessment environment to be 10 steps for discrete action environments and 25 steps for continuous action environments.
-Example assessment start-states for MinAtar environments are given in appendix~\ref{sec:appendix_assessment_env_states}.
+To isolate the effect of evaluation-aware learning without confounding it with dynamics mismatch, we design the assessment environment to share the same state and action spaces, transition dynamics, and reward function as the deployment environment, without discounting ($\gamma_{\text{ae}} = 1$); we study the effect of dynamics differences between assessment and deployment separately in Section~\ref{sec:mismatch}.
+We select 5 assessment start states by sampling states visited during rollouts of a base A2C policy trained using standard policy gradient.
+This ensures the assessment states are reachable under reasonable behavior and from the region of the state space relevant to learning, while keeping the per-update assessment cost low.
+We fix the assessment horizon to 10 steps for discrete-action environments and 25 steps for continuous-action environments.
+Short assessment horizons further limit the cost of each assessment---a key practical consideration since assessments are performed at every policy update---while still allowing the policy to exhibit value-informative behavior within the assessment scenarios.
+Example assessment start-states for MinAtar environments are shown in Appendix~\ref{sec:appendix_assessment_env_states}.

-Detailed list of hyperparameters used in the experiments is provided in appendix~\ref{sec:appendix_hypers}.
-The code for the experiments is provided in the supplementary material.